1j01/window-switcher/README.md

 ## TODO

-- Fix error on startup about `ITaskbarList`
-  - Switch back to initializing `ITaskbarList` as-needed instead of up-front, but still only once
 - Compile the scripts into executables
   - Figure out how to handle the `resources` folder
   - Create GitHub release